Chapter 1: Personal hygiene

 How to wash a person’s hair in bed:

-- Organize towels, containers to hold clean and dirty water, shampoo, and the person’s regular comb or brush.
+Organize towels, basins for clean and dirty water, shampoo, and the person’s regular comb or brush.

-- Cover the bed with garbage bags or “soaker pads” to keep it from getting wet, and place a pail on the floor below to catch the dirty water.
+3. Cover the area with garbage bags or “soaker pads” to keep it from getting wet, and place a basin on the floor below to catch the dirty water.

-- Wet the person’s hair with clean warm water, and gently shampoo and massage the person’s head.
+4. Wet the person’s hair with warm clean water, and gently shampoo and massage the person’s head.

 Another option for washing hair in bed is to use commercial shampoo caps.
 These products are often available in pharmacies or shops that sell medical equipment.
 Shampoo caps are infused with a rinse-free shampoo and conditioner for single use.
 The cap is warmed in the microwave.
 The hair is massaged through the cap for several minutes, and then the cap is removed.
 No rinsing is required.